 You should also be aware that as a dual-citizen, you could lose your Canadian Citizenship if you are convicted of certain crimes.

 You should take care when you travel.
 Some countries forbid you from travelling on more than one passport.

 The Government of Canada recommends that you travel on your Canadian passport so that you can access Canadian consular support, if you need assistance.

 - Dual Citizenship: What You Need to Know - Find out more about dual and multiple citizenships and what you can do to avoid problems.
 From the Government of Canada.

-- Canadian Citizenship - Information from Citizenship and Immigration Canada on Canadian citizenship.
+- Canadian Citizenship - Information from Immigration, Refugees and Citizenship Canada on Canadian citizenship.

 - How to Become a Canadian Citizen - This brochure explains the citizenship application process and eligibility requirements.
-From Citizenship and Immigration Canada.
+From Immigration, Refugees and Citizenship Canada.

 - CitizenshipCounts.ca - A website and free iPhone/Android app that helps people study for the citizenship test and learn about the benefits of citizenship.